 for households experiencing homelessness or who are at-risk of homelessness.

 This project strives to provide a runway to re-stabilization and independence

 through strong support services that are tailored to the needs of each resident household.

 Although criteria for entry into Project Homekey is homelessness or at-risk-of-homelessness, people who move into Project Homekey are no longer homeless – they are housed and working to stabilize the factors that caused their experience of homelessness.

 Project Homekey is not a shelter; it is a home.

 Project Homekey is consistent with Goal 1.1. of the Strategic Plan to Address Homelessness in Mendocino County.
 This plan has been adopted by the Mendocino County Homeless Services Continuum of Care, as well as the Mendocino County Board of Supervisors and every incorporated city in Mendocino County.

-Here’s a glimpse of who Project Homekey will serve.
+Here’s a glimpse of the households that Project Homekey serves.

 These individuals are real people in Mendocino County, although their names and certain details have been altered to protect their identity.